Statesville Dental Bonding

 While the process is simple, it can get old having to have your bonding changed every time it begins to stain.
 Instead, it is recommended to quit habits such as smoking and limit your consumption of foods and beverages such as red wine and coffee.
 If you grind and clench your teeth, you may want to consider either a stronger option or invest in a mouthguard to wear while you sleep.
 With proper care, you can help your bonding to last as long as possible.

-Bonding is a small procedure that can produce incredible results.
-For more information, call Fern Creek Dentistry at (704) 380-9555 today.
+Dental bonding is a small procedure that can produce incredible results.
+For more information, call Fern Creek Dentistry at (704) 380-9555 today!